manheim/manheim-cloudmapper/README.md

 | SES_RECIPIENT   | Email address of SES recipient                                                                                                                  | bar@foo.com      |

 **AWS Authentication:**
 In addition to the environment variables above, the Docker container requires access to the AWS account in which cloudmapper will be run.
-This means the following AWS Environment varaibles must also be set:
+This means the following AWS Environment varaibles must also be set in the env-file:
 ```
 AWS_SESSION_TOKEN
 AWS_DEFAULT_REGION